 Ivingswood Academy Nursery aims to offer high quality provision, learning and care for children aged two to four.
+From September 2022, we now offer 30 hour provision for children.

 Our team of friendly staff are committed to: